-Accounting policy note 2.4 and 2.8(a) to the financial statements and notes 13, 24 and 25 for further disclosures
+Accounting policy note 2.4 and 2.8(a) to the financial statements and notes 13 and 24 for further disclosures

-LTBP relating to the term business within 'Technical provisions' (€2,349,809 thousand for all business, inclusive of the term business); and VIF (€77,191 thousand) included in 'Intangible assets'.
+LTBP relating to the term business within 'Technical provisions' ( $\in$ 2,438,532 thousand for all business, inclusive of the term business); and VIF ( $\in$ 87,104 thousand) included in 'Intangible assets'.

 The Company enters into insurance contracts which comprise term, unit-linked and participating (with-profits) business.
 For term business, the obligation of the Company is the payment of a death benefit, where such an event occurs during the period the policy is in force.
 Within the amounts reported under 'Technical provisions', we have considered the LTBP relating to the term business as a key audit matter in view of the judgement involved in estimating the ultimate total settlement value (therefore subject to significant actuarial assumptions).
-Due to inherent estimation uncertainty, the ultimate outflows related to such business may be different from the amounts provided by the Company, and those differences may be material.
+Due to inherent estimation uncertainty, the outcomes of the estimated outflows (being the ultimate total settlement value) in relation to long-term business provisions ("LTBP") on the non-participating business (term business), may be different from the amounts provided.